Skip to main content

 Web Page

-Tips & Guidelines Web Page … Entry and Wait Times Advance tickets and reservations are not required for individuals or groups visiting the National Archives through the General Public Entrance, but they are strongly recommended to avoid potentially long wait times.
+Tips & Guidelines Web Page … Entry and Wait Times Reservations are not required for individuals or groups visiting the National Archives through the General Public Entrance.
 It can take up to an hour or more to enter the building without an advance ticket during heavy visitor traffic periods.
-These typically include the months of March, April, and May; Thanksgiving weekend; and the week between Christmas and New …
+These typically include the months of March, April, and May; Thanksgiving weekend; and the week between Christmas and New Year's Day.
+The waiting area to enter the building is outdoors.
+We encourage you to come …

 Past Exhibits